microshare/microshare.github.io/docs/2/admin/admin-management/overview.md

 While reading this documentation if you encounter any issues or have any feedback please do not hesitate to contact us at `docs@microshare.io`.

-## 2. What Data or Apps are normally Shared?
+## 2. What Data or Apps are normally shared?
 ---------------------------------------

 By default the data from a device is NOT SHARED.
 Only the device cluster's owner can see it (assuming they use their own authorization for the device cluster).
 In most cases, this will require a share rule for that record type to be created in order to allow other parties to view the data.
 The cluster device is managed by the MS admin.